jacquespillet/SVGF/README.md

 ## 2. Path Tracing

-In this step, we use output the geometry buffer that's output by the rasterization step as a baseline for operating a 1 sample per pixel path tracing.
+In this step, we use the geometry buffer that's output by the rasterization step as a baseline for operating a 1 sample per pixel path tracing.

 Note that using the geometry buffer is not necessary, and SVGF can also work with fully path traced pipelines, but I wanted to test this "hybrid" approach and see how it performs.